 What the research has proven is that animals chew on plastic materials because they look good, smell good and taste good.
 Repela alters that attractiveness in the following four ways:

-Typically, Repela for Rodents is typically added at rates of 3-5%, depending on the application.
+Typically, Repela for Rodents is typically added at rates of 3-5%, depending on the application, but in certain applications where the product has a very thin profile (like tape and film), rates can be as high as 7%.
+In other uses, 2% is satisfactory.
 Experimentation to optimize usage is the only true guide for your specific application.

 Aversion Technologies is guided by the principle of doing no harm to people, plants, or animals and no damage to the environment.
-Our approach is to not injure the animal or add hazardous chemicals to the environment.
+Our approach is to not injure animals or add hazardous chemicals to the environment.
 Using Repela meets these goals.
 Repela does not harm animals.
-Furthermore, Repela is captured in plastics and does not leach into the environment.
-The chemicals used, both natural and synthetic, break down quickly in the environment, usually in less than three weeks.
+Furthermore, Repela is permanently captured in the polymer so that it does not leach into the environment.